 The purpose of this series is to promote proactive accessibility and educate the campus community about many different places that accessibility is important.

 The webinars will all be held via zoom and each requires a separate registration.
-The first webinar will be held on the anniversary of the signing of the ADA and the remaining Fall webinars are scheduled to be every third Wednesday from August-November from 1:30-3:00 p.m. via Zoom.
+The webinars will be held every third Wednesday at 1:30-3:00 p.m. via Zoom.
 Please review the sessions below and register for one or all that are of interest to you.
 The webinars are free and will be recorded as well as stored on the Center on Disability and Development website.